School Logo

 Inclusion

 Our inclusive approach means that all children learn together as much as possible, but we have a range of additional interventions to support children with specific barriers to learning.
-This includes, for example, Talk Boost; which support children whose speech and language skills are below expectation for their age.
+This includes, for example, Talk Boost, a small group intervention programme which supports children with speech and language difficulties.
 1:1 interventions are delivered to allow children to keep up, not catch up, in their phonic knowledge and skills.

 Impact